nikerla/vc-content/pages/blogs/news/2017-10-04-10-crucial-tricks-to-wrap-your-shopping-store-with-fraud-protection.md

 <i>The key ones include:</i>

 •	First of all, you need to choose a <strong>safe eCommerce platform</strong>.
-We will help you with that as you will find some Magento, OpenCart, PrestaShop, and Shopify templates developed by <a href="{{ 'https://www.templatemonster.com/?aff=virtocommerce&utm_campaign=blog_site_virtocommerce&utm_source=10.01.2017_guestpost&utm_medium=fraud' | absolute_url }}" rel="nofollow>TemplateMonser</a> for the fastest and the safest start at the end of this blog post.
+We will help you with that as you will find some Magento, OpenCart, PrestaShop, and Shopify templates developed by <a href="https://www.templatemonster.com/?aff=virtocommerce&utm_campaign=blog_site_virtocommerce&utm_source=10.01.2017_guestpost&utm_medium=fraud" rel="nofollow">TemplateMonser</a> for the fastest and the safest start at the end of this blog post.
 We also advise you to check out [Virto Commerce](https://virtocommerce.com/) open source eCommerce platform, a hosted solution and full-service offering, Microsoft Gold Partner, to strategically use eCommerce to build stronger customer relationships and rapidly increase global online sales.

 •	<strong>Set up alerts</strong>.
 You can set up an alert system detecting suspicious activity originating from a single IP address or from a single account (like multiple disparate transactions that use different credit cards or are destined for varied shipping locations.